 Penalty: $5 000.

-(3) The State shall not release any information provided to it under subregulation (1)(c) unless —
+(3) The State must not release any information provided to it under subregulation (1)(ca), (c) or (db) unless —

 (a) the occupier consents to its release; or

-(b) the State is legally compelled to release it.
+(b) the State is legally compelled to release it; or

+(c) it is specifically required by a data gathering program of another State, Territory or the Commonwealth.

+(4) If subregulation (3)(c) applies, the information can only be supplied to the State, Territory or Commonwealth data gathering program that requires it.

+[Regulation 5 amended: Gazette 2 Mar 2012 p.
+857-8.]

 6. Emission estimation techniques

-(1) In estimating emission data for the purposes of providing information under regulation 5, each occupier of a reporting facility must —
+(1) In estimating emission data and mandatory transfer data for the purposes of providing information under regulation 5, each occupier of a reporting facility must —

-(a) if an estimation technique is set out in the relevant industry handbook for that type of reporting facility apply either —
+(a) if an estimation technique is set out in the relevant industry reporting materials for that type of reporting facility apply either —

 (i) that estimation technique; or